roboseb/to-do-list/README.md

     As a quick aside, my task and project factory functions have been pretty stupid so far.
 Technically doesn't look that bad, but the way I've made the item factory I believe works basically the same in only three lines of code.
     Yeesh.

+May 19th, 2022

+    Tentatively calling today the last day.
+Only a couple bits of functionality to add, and then some cleanup with the effects.
+Also need to finish icon art.
+Basically just animations after that.

 ---To-Do---